 We had our fun in Japan and now it was time to go home.
-In this case Seoul felt like home.
+In this case, Seoul felt like home.
 After about two weeks there, in the same Guesthouse, it started to feel like we belonged there.
 Staff/Owners/Management - by this I mean the guy in charge/ his dad/ his mum - were all very nice and it felt great to come back there every day.

 One might think it takes quite a few hours to go from Tokyo to Seoul without flying and one would be right.
-We woke up in Tokyo and went to bed in Seoul on the same day, achievement of which both myself and my friend are quite proud of.
+We woke up in Tokyo and went to bed in Seoul on the same day, an achievement of which both myself and my friend are quite proud of.

 To summarize: bags were packed way before 6 in the morning when we took a taxi to the train station.
-We got on the Shinkansen, changed in Osaka, arrived in Fukuoka/Hakata, got a taxi to the Port, took the Ferry to Busan where we got a train to Seoul.
-We decided to walk back home instead of taxing a taxi.
+We got on the Shinkansen, changed in Osaka, arrived in Fukuoka/Hakata, got a taxi to the Port, and took the Ferry to Busan where we got a train to Seoul.
+We decided to walk back home instead of taking a taxi.
 I regret nothing.

-Day 5 – It was a full Day – Lotte World, Gangnam and Bongeunsa temple.
+It was a full Day – Lotte World, Gangnam and Bongeunsa temple.
 Attracting more than 6 million visitors every year, Lotte World is one of the most popular theme parks in the world.
 My amazing motion sickness prevents me from enjoying too many attractions in any theme park, but I've found a few ways to keep me entertained while my friend was queueing for all the rides.
 They have a lot of good food, a lot of little games that don't require you to be in motion, so if you're like me, curious but unable, there's something for you to do as well.

-Day 6 – Myeongdong and Daiso for more shopping!
+Myeongdong and Daiso for more shopping!
 In all honesty, we didn't have any more energy to visit anything or try anything spectacular.
 We were quite ambitious with our schedule but sometimes it can get to you and all you want to do is sit down and have a nice meal on the rooftop of your guesthouse.

 Back Home after that.
 UK this time, actual home.

 I wish I had more time to explore so hopefully next time I can plan better.
-I don't know how you guys feel like when on a trip somewhere far away, but I get caught up in a little vicious circle of I want to see as many things as I can > I'm too tired to see anything > I feel guily I'm not doing enough things > push myself to do more > Get too tired, take a break.
+I don't know how you guys feel when on a trip somewhere far away, but I get caught up in a little vicious circle of I want to see as many things as I can > I'm too tired to see anything > I feel guilty I'm not doing enough things > push myself to do more > Get too tired, take a break.
 Because of this, every once in a while I like to just take my time and be.
-Whatever that requires is ok with me.
+Whatever that requires is okay with me.

 I hope life is treating you well.
-Take care